EnterpriseDB/tpa/docs/tpaexec-configure.md

 but depending on the architecture, there may be one or more subnets, and each subnet may be anywhere between a /24 and a /29.

-This option is meaningful for the "bare" platform, where TPAexec will not alter the network configuration of existing servers.
+This option is not meaningful for the "bare" platform, where TPAexec will not alter the network configuration of existing servers.

 ### Instance type